Primatology and Conservation

 - make leading advances in research topics.

-Whether working in the lab, with zoos, museums or NGOs, or in the field, you will find yourself in a collaborative and supportive environment.
-You'll work with international scholars in primatology, biological anthropology and primate conservation.
-And gain the experience to develop advances in the fields of primatology and primate conservation.
+Whether working in the lab, with zoos, museums, non-governmental organisations (NGOs), or in the field, you will find yourself in a collaborative and supportive environment.
+You will work with international scholars in primatology, biological anthropology and primate conservation.
+In this environment you will gain the experience to develop advances in the fields of primatology and primate conservation.

-You will have regular contact with tutors and feedback from assessed coursework.
-And we'll encourage you to to raise issues for discussion and consider the views of others.
+There will be regular contact with tutors and feedback from assessed coursework.
+We encourage you to raise issues for discussion and consider the views of others.

 How to apply